Herbs for COPD Worth Trying

 The same crawling green vine that decorates temperate areas could help open your airways, recent research suggests.
 The supplement is made from the extract of the plant, and in some clinical trials, it has brought just as much relief as conventional COPD medications.

-However, there is some concern that it may not be the best pick for every patient: it can cause skin irritation in some people, which means it could also irritate vulnerable airways.
+However, there is some concern that it may not be the best pick for every patient, as it can cause skin irritation in some people, which means it could also irritate vulnerable airways.

 A few other studies have confirmed those findings, and although more research is in the works, ginseng is one of the leading choices for a complementary herbal treatment since it has received more laboratory focus than most other supplements.